 At any point throughout your pregnancy, if you experience cramping, bleeding, discharge, fever, stomach pain, extreme fatigue, shortness of breath, weakness or dizziness, depression, blurred vision, or excessive swelling, contact your doctor immediately.

-If you have concerns as to the involvement of the child’s father, material resources, or reservations about finances, housing, etc., our counselors at Mosaic have resources and referrals that could assist you through this process.
+If you have concerns as to the involvement of the child’s father, material resources, or reservations about finances, housing, etc., our options counselors at Mosaic have resources and referrals that could assist you through this process.

 IF YOU THINK YOU MAY BE PREGNANT, THESE ARE THE FIRST ESSENTIAL QUESTIONS TO HAVE ANSWERED BEFORE DETERMINING YOUR PREGNANCY OUTCOME: